eltallerdiminuto/spark_online_timer/README.md

 Go to previous level of the project folder and execute:

-    spark compile spark_DX_oled
+    spark compile spark_online_timer

-All code must be compiled and you can flash your bin to your core.
+All code must be compiled and you can flash your bin to your core:

+  spark flash [your core id] spark_online_timer